dbcraig/LmRaC/README.md

 ## Quick Start

 Pull the latest tagged image from Docker Hub.
-Run LmRaC using Docker Engine.
-If Docker is not installed or you're using Docker Desktop, see the [Installation](#Installation) instructions below.
+Run LmRaC using Docker Engine (if Docker is not installed or you're using Docker Desktop, see the [Installation](#Installation) instructions below).
+You'll need to pass API keys for OpenAI and Pinecone and mount your local directory (e.g., \$PWD) to the LmRaC /app/user directory.
+The local directory is where user experiments are found and to where all LmRaC logs and output will be written.

 ```
 docker pull dbcraig/lmrac:latest